In the Hotseat: Metrology Manager Hazel Rooney

 Therefore, the obvious next step is to automate these services.

-3. Verus not only specialises in metrology, it specialises in providing metrology services to the MedTech industry.
+3. Verus not only specialises in metrology but also specialises in providing metrology services to the MedTech industry.
 What are the key priorities for the MedTech clients you work with?

 “Precision and accuracy are a given as they are the fundamental performance indicators of a metrology services provider.”